PPCA2014/ppca_soa/README.md

 * OAuth2 authentication (in progress);

-* Front-end lightweight and optimized for service-oriented computing (https://github.com/eliot-framework/eliot).
+* Front-end lightweight and optimized for service-oriented computing in HTML5 e Angular 2 (Project in https://github.com/eliot-framework/eliot).

 *See the platform architecture em https:*//github.com/erlangMS/msbus/blob/master/doc/arquitetura_erlangms.pdf

-Running the bus
+###Running the bus
 -----------------------

 If the project is already installed and configured, run the *start* command, according to the operating system: